 Even if you’re already 50, it isn’t too late to get serious about saving for retirement.
 You may not have all the luxuries someone younger does, but through careful consideration and planning, you can get yourself ready to move on to the next stage of your life.
 Just make sure you have clear goals defined, and that you take advantage of all the opportunities you have to save.
 With some hard work and discipline, you can be on the path to financial security in your golden years in no time.

 - You might want to think about finding a financial advisor to manage your money.
 A financial advisor will use their expertise to help you reach your retirement goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t forget about Social Security.
 Use this Social Security calculator to estimate what you can expect your Social Security checks to be in retirement.
 After all, this money will play a role in your overall retirement budget.